superdiana/conversation-docs/api/api-reference.md

 | --- | --- | --- |
 | | | |

 **TODO:* Find out what properties can be modified.
-Are they propegated to the client?
+Are they propagated to the client?

 #### Response